October 2017 Māori Law Review

 For the first time in history, two Australian states are formally commencing treaty processes.
 As both processes are in their infancy, there is little detail as to the substance of the treaties and therefore how these processes will fair is difficult to assess.

-At the federal level, “Constitutional recognition” rather than treaties dominates the discussion, and if major Indigenous voices are heeded this debate might very well fruition into a constitutionally enshrined “First Nation’s Voice” in Parliament.
+At the federal level, “constitutional recognition” rather than treaties dominates the discussion, and if major Indigenous voices are heeded this debate might very well develop into a constitutionally enshrined “First Nations Voice” in Parliament.

 Furthermore, through decisions such as Rrumburriya, the courts continue to implement a less restrictive approach in defining native title rights, particularly in relation to the right to take resources for any purpose.